top of page

 The next we hear of Richard Law is that he has turned up in a sleepy little village far away from battles – Layer Breton in Essex.
 I expect that he fell in love with the place when he was based at HMS Ganges.

 In 1857 he married in Colchester to Frances Holland, daughter of the man who owned the White House pub in Layer Breton - he had 4 step daughters and no son.
 Frances had previously been married to Thomas Holland.
 Not known yet what Frances's maiden name was.
+It may have been Maldon.

 Richard and Frances had the following children: